UBC-CIC/Student-Connect-App/docs/DataAggregationArchitecture.md

     values, the corresponding document is updated based on the unique document ID which (by an assumption or fact) does not change.
 This ensures the documents are upto-date, reflecting any changes made by the web content

-* For every data source, a subsequent data parser Lambda can be added along with a DynamoDB table to store the intermediate results before it is used for recommendation and analytics
+  - Adds the new, parsed data to an S3 bucket that acts like a central data lake.
+The items in this bucket will not expire, hence creating a data lake to build other application features on top of it (such as analytics)

+  - The lambda also saves error logs to S3 if there is any issue in parsing a raw, unstructured document, so it can be investigated later to fix the parsing

 * The data is then ingested into Amazon Elasticsearch service by the help of:
-  - A DynamoDB table that contains a list of hashes and data source name for all documents in Elasticsearch.
+  - A DynamoDB table (Document Hash Table) that contains a list of hashes and data source name for all documents in Elasticsearch.
-    The document hash represents the id of a item in Elasticsearch, e.g:
+    The document hash represents the id of an item in Elasticsearch, e.g:
     ```json
     {
       "documentHash": "0106aafb1262b33ef02e37f090cde0f3",